miseminger/GoogleSheetsSpellbook/README.md

 Also available in the ``Mints review legend`` tab, this table describes the different match types tabulated (and not tabulated) by the Mints Tracker.

 <img width="1038" height="541" alt="image" src="https://github.com/user-attachments/assets/07149119-8944-4c8b-aaf5-a5431d9e1937" />

+# How the Tracker looks for matches

+MRI: TO DO

 # Other summaries